ahgroup/DSAIRM/inst/docsfordevelopers/documentation.md

 ## Package organization

 ### Main functions
-* Folder /R contains the main R functions, i.e. the simulattors and various helper functions.
+* Folder /R contains the main R functions, i.e. the simulators and various helper functions.
 * All simulators, which can be called directly by advanced users start with simulate_.
 * The functions/files generate_text, generate_ggplot and generate_plotly can take results returned from the simulator functions and generate plots.
 Users might want to use those combined with running the simulate_ functions.
 * All other functions/files are only needed for the package/UI to work.
 They are public/exported, but are generally not meant to be directly accessed by users.